If you are obese, speak to your GP for advice about losing weight safely.

 - using a step-trainer (or similar) at the gym

 Choose physical activities that you enjoy, as you are more likely to continue doing them.

-You should aim to start gradually – possibly 15-20 minutes of exercise five times a week – and then build on it.
+You should aim to start gradually.
+For example, start off by doing 15 to 20 minutes of exercise five times a week and then build on it.

 For more information on exercise, see:

-More than 120 different types of anti-obesity medication have been tested in clinical trials, but only one has proved to be both safe and effective.
-This medication is called orlistat.
+Many different types of anti-obesity medication have been tested in clinical trials, but only one has proved to be both safe and effective: orlistat.

-This will help you avoid gaining weight, but it will not necessarily cause you to lose weight.
-It is therefore still important to stick to your recommended diet and exercise plan.
+This will help you avoid gaining weight, but will not necessarily cause you to lose weight.
+Therefore, it's still important to stick to your recommended diet and exercise plan.

 - a BMI of 30 or more

 Treatment with orlistat must be combined with a low-fat diet and other weight loss strategies, such as doing more exercise.
 If you are prescribed orlistat, you will also be offered advice and support about diet, exercise and making lifestyle changes.